elasticio/xml-component/README.md

 ```

 ## Known limitations
- - The maximum size of incoming file for processing is 5 MiB.
-If the size of incoming file will be more than 5 MiB,
- action will throw error `Attachment *.xml is to large to be processed by XML component.
-File limit is: 5242880 byte,
- file given was: * byte.`.
  - All actions involving attachments are not supported on local agents due to current platform limitations.
  - When creating XML files with invalid XML tags, the name of the potentially invalid tag will not be reported.